kiwicarolin/kiwicarolin.github.io/index.md

 **C. Reichherzer**, A. Cunningham, J. Walsh, M. Kohler, M. Billinghurst and B. H. Thomas, "Narrative and Spatial Memory for Jury Viewings in a Reconstructed Virtual Environment," in IEEE Transactions on Visualization & Computer Graphics, vol. 24, no. 11, pp. 2917-2926, 2018.

 **C. Reichherzer**, A. Nassani and M. Billinghurst, "[Poster] Social panoramas using wearable computers," 2014 IEEE International Symposium on Mixed and Augmented Reality (ISMAR), Munich, Germany, 2014, pp. 303-304.

-M. Billinghurst, **C. Reichherzer**, and A. Nassani, Collaboration With Wearable Computers.
-Fundamentals of Wearable Computers and Augmented Reality, 2nd Edition, CRC Press, 2015.

-Mark Billinghurst, Alaeddin Nassani, and **Carolin Reichherzer**.
-2014.
-Social panoramas: using wearable computers to share experiences.
-In SIGGRAPH Asia 2014 Mobile Graphics and Interactive Applications (SA '14).
-ACM, New York, NY, USA, Article 25, 1 pages.

 ***